How to Mix Henna Powder Instructions

 and that is what releases more of the dye in henna.
 Safe terpenes include

-terpineol, geraniol, cineol, cedrol, and linalool, but not oils containing these are safe.
+terpineol, geraniol, cineol, cedrol, and linalool, but not all oils containing these are skin safe for henna.

 Don't worry about these technical names.
 Below is a list of oils that work